Abbegubbegum/GTpxe/README.md

 ---

+## Update overlays on PXE server
+To update the overlay files on the pxe server that is persistant on the internal network

+1. Run ./create_overlay.sh

+---

 ## Setup PXE Server on Rock 4

 1. Download the official debian cli os and flash it to the simcard